MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-ethernetportinfo.md

 ---
-Description: 'An association between an instance of the Msvm\_EthernetSwitchPort class and an instance of the Msvm\_EthernetPortData class that represents data gathered about the port by a switch extension.' ms.assetid: '08677914-af09-47b7-9d4d-406696e1f504'
+Description: An association between an instance of the Msvm\_EthernetSwitchPort class and an instance of the Msvm\_EthernetPortData class that represents data gathered about the port by a switch extension. ms.assetid: 08677914-af09-47b7-9d4d-406696e1f504
-title: 'Msvm\_EthernetPortInfo class'
+title: Msvm\_EthernetPortInfo class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_EthernetPortInfo class